uselesstechjunks/leetcode/docs/source/stat.rst

 .. note::
     #.
 The statement about the quantity of interest assuming the model is correct is called the *Null hypothesis*.
     #.
 The statement where the model is incorrect is called *Alternate hypothesis*.
     #.
-If we create a :math:`1-\alpha` confidence set for the estimated quantity and the quantity as-per-model doesn't fall within this set, then we *reject* the null hypothesis with significance level :math:`1-\alpha`.
+[TODO:CHECK IF TRUE] If we create a :math:`1-\alpha` confidence set for the estimated quantity and the quantity as-per-model doesn't fall within this set, then we *reject* the null hypothesis with significance level :math:`1-\alpha`.
 If it does then we *fail to reject* the null hypothesis.

 Non-parametric Models
 ---------------------------